gitlabhq/gitlabhq/doc/api/projects.md

 Return Values:

 + `200 Ok` on success
++ `401 Unauthorized` if user is not allowed to remove a team member
 + `404 Not Found` if either project or user can not be found

 This method is idempotent and can be called multiple times with the same parameters.